Milnor Fiber Consistency via Flatness: Algebraic Lemmas

-We will not require the full power of this lemma --- the $d=1$ case will be sufficient to demonstrate the facts about vector fields necessary for Condition (i) of Theorem \ref{thm:fibr} --- but the perspective it offers is intriguing and potentially worthy of further study in the future.
+We will not require the full power of this lemma --- the $d=1$ case will be sufficient to demonstrate the facts about vector fields necessary for Condition (i) of Theorem \ref{thm:fibr} --- but the perspective it offers on the meaning of the flatness of the normal cone to the critical locus is intriguing and potentially worthy of further study in the future.